Twinkie

-The logo of Twinkies, a product of Hostess.

-The Twinkie is an American snack cake, described on its packaging as "golden sponge cake with a creamy filling".
-It was formerly made and distributed by Hostess Brands.
+The Twinkie is an American, soft snack cake, described on its packaging as "golden sponge cake with a creamy filling".
+Introduced in 1930, it was previously made and distributed by Hostess Brands.
 The brand is currently owned by Hostess Brands, Inc., in turn currently owned by The J.M.
 Smucker Company and having been formerly owned by private equity firms Apollo Global Management and C. Dean Metropoulos and Company as the second incarnation of Hostess Brands.
 During bankruptcy proceedings, Twinkie production was suspended on November 15, 2012, and resumed after an absence of a few months from American store shelves, becoming available again nationwide on July 15, 2013.

 Grupo Bimbo's Vachon Bakery, which owns the Canadian rights to the product and made them during their absence from the U.S. market, produces Twinkies in Canada at a bakery in Montreal.
 They are made in Emporia, Kansas, in the U.S. Twinkies are also available in Mexican stores as "Submarinos" made by Marinela, and as "Tuinky" made by Wonder; both Marinela and Wonder are also subsidiaries of Mexican bread company Grupo Bimbo.
 In Egypt, Twinkies are produced under the company Edita.
 Twinkies are also available in the United Kingdom and Ireland under the Hostess brand name where they are sold in Sainsbury's, Tesco, ASDA, and B&M stores.
 Twinkies are produced and distributed by multiple commercial bakeries in China, where Hostess does not own the brand.